kierrawestmoreland/BabySitterKata2/README.md

 ###Output

 The babysitter will share how much they made at the end of their shift.
-To help validate the correct hours, I printed out the hours for each rate based on the times entered in the construtor.
+To help validate the correct hours, I printed out the number of hours for each rate based on the times entered in the construtor.
 The hours are (startTimeToBedTime, bedTimeToMidnight, midnightToEndTime, bedTimeToEndTime).